Nllii/workflow-notification/README.md

 TODO:
 1. siasky for logs sending
-2. use trace to hook into stdout.
+2. use trace to hook into stdout for logging .